caestrada/full-stack-engineer-handbook/README.md

   * Read, meditate, whatever helps out.

 **Note**:
 * I barely watch TV or play video games.
 I don't mind a good Series (Stranger things, The Mandalorian, etc...).
-But the problem I find with video games and TV is that after a couple of hours I feel that I didn't accomplished anything for my knowledge or wellbeing.
+But the problem I find with video games and TV is that after a couple of hours I feel that I didn't accomplished anything productive.

 ## Steps to Full-Stack Ninja
 Enough chatting.